Vyral/charletta-wilson/_posts/2022-10-21-the-unhealthy-habit-of-comparing-ourselves-to-others.md

 In my coaching and personal life, one thing kept popping up: our tendency to compare.
 Today I’ll talk about this topic and discuss the issues that come with it.

 **Comparison is a natural mental function and a part of our survival.** We're able to look at something and then compare and contrast to see differences or similarities.
-The problem is, when we get hooked by unhealthy comparisons in a social context, we start to tie it or link it with our identity and our self-worth.
+The problem is that when we get hooked by unhealthy comparisons in a social context, we start to tie it or link it with our identity and self-worth.

 {% include pullquote.html %}